 Ramasubramanian's research addresses pressing contemporary global issues relating to media, diversity, and social justice.
 She is most widely recognized for her pioneering work on critical media effects, media literacy, difficult dialogues, race and media, and prejudice reduction.
 She has published in leading national and international outlets such as the Journal of Communication, Communication Monographs, Sex Roles, Journal of Social Issues, Media Psychology, International Journal of Communication, and Communication Research.

-She serves as Associate Editor of the Journal of Applied Communication Research and on the editorial board of eight journals including Journal of Communication, Communication Monographs, Journal of International & Intercultural Communication, Journal of Children and Media, and the Journal of Media Literacy Education.
+She serves as Associate Editor of the Journal of Applied Communication Research and on the editorial board of nine journals including Journal of Communication, Communication Monographs, Journal of International & Intercultural Communication, Journal of Children and Media, the Journal of Media Literacy Education, Psychology of Popular Media, Southern Journal of Communication, and Communication Education.
 She has held several leadership positions in professional organizations such as NCA, ICA, and SACA including on the NCA legislative assembly, Chair of the NCA Mass Comm Division, Chair of the ICA Aubrey Fischer Mentoring Awards Committee, and Steering Committee Member of SACA.

 Ramasubramanian's research has been supported with grants from the NSF, Eurasia Foundation, Glasscock Center for Humanities, and the Office for Diversity.
 She is part of an interdisciplinary grant team that has received a one million dollar X Grant from the Presidential Excellence Funds for research on implicit bias and school discipline.
 She is also part of a T3 Grant on empowering scientists to communicate with the public.